April 15, 2020 | Remote Access

-FAQ for the Remote Desktop Access Tool
+FAQ for the Remote Access Tool

-Dozens of universities have already adopted the LabStats Remote Desktop Access tool to provide students with remote access to campus computers.
+Over 150 colleges and universities have already adopted the LabStats Remote Desktop Access tool to provide students with remote access to campus computers.

-Dozens of universities have already adopted the LabStats Remote Desktop Access Tool to provide students with remote access to campus computers.
+Over 150 colleges and universities have already adopted the LabStats Remote Desktop Access Tool to provide students with remote access to campus computers.

 Our goal is to ensure your students still have access to the resources they need, and you have the accurate, timely and reliable usage data to make informed decisions.